 All available status messages

-Note: Status messages and descriptions will be shown to other users even if you are not logged into Stackfield.
+Note: Status messages and descriptions are visible to other users even if you are not logged in to Stackfield.

 Pause / enable notifications

-You also have the option to pause all external notifications, i.e. your desktop app, mobile app, and email notifications, by enabling the "Pause Notifications" option.
-Your notifications will only be re-enabled when you disable the switch, when your status is reset, or when clicking on "Activate Notifications" in your personal settings.
-If your notifications are disabled, this is indicated by a small "z" at the dot (availability) on your profile picture.
+In addition to setting a status, it’s also possible to pause all external notifications, including desktop, mobile app, and email notifications, by enabling the "Pause Notifications" option.
+Notifications will only be reactivated when this toggle is switched off, the status is reset, or the "Activate Notifications" option is selected in the personal settings.
+When notifications are paused, this is indicated by a small "z" next to the status dot (availability) on the user’s profile picture.

 Automatic pausing for "Busy" status and "Activate Notifications"